manaswinidas/android-docs/src/pages/maps/examples/style-lines-using-an-identity-property-function.md

 ---
 title: Style lines using an identity property function
 description: Using an identity line-color property function for a visualization.
-thumbnail: thumbnailGettingStartedSimpleMap
+thumbnail: thumbnailStyleLinesUsingAsIdentityPropertyFunction
-topic: dynamic styling
+topic: Dynamic styling
 prependJs:
   - "import AppropriateImage from '../../../components/appropriate-image'"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block'"